ataim9999/simple-calculator/README.md

 # Simple-calculator

-Simple-calculator is a simple calculator coded in C++
+Simple-calculator is a calculator coded in C++

 ## Requirements